Organizational information theory

 Organizational Information Theory (OIT) is a communication theory, developed by Karl Weick, offering systemic insight into the processing and exchange of information within organizations and among its members.
 Unlike the past structure-centered theory, OIT focuses on the process of organizing in dynamic, information-rich environments.
-Given that, it contents that the main activity of organizations is the process of making sense of equivocal information.
+Given that, it contends that the main activity of organizations is the process of making sense of equivocal information.
 Organizational members are instrumental to reduce equivocality and achieve sensemaking through some strategies — enactment, selection, and retention of information.
 With a framework that is interdisciplinary in nature, organizational information theory's desire to eliminate both ambiguity and complexity from workplace messaging builds upon earlier findings from general systems theory and phenomenology.